This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• On high speed in a stand mixer or with a hand mixer, beat together butter and sugar for about 2 minutes until light and fluffy.
-Add egg yolk, milk and vanilla.
-Mix until incorporated.
-Reduce speed to low and add flour mixture until combined.
-Wrap dough in plastic wrap and refrigerate for an hour.
+• Reduce the speed to low and add the flour mixture to the sugar mixture until combined.
+Wrap the dough in plastic wrap and refrigerate for an hour.

 Notes